-The candy is set in about an hour.
+The candy is set in about 30 minutes.
 Once the candy is set, it should easily pop out of the mold.

 To get the candy out of the mold, flip it upside down while holding it over your kitchen counter or table.
 Hold it close to the surface so the candy pieces will land carefully onto the counter or table.

 You may have to bend the mold slightly or tap it gently to remove the candy pieces.
 Either catch them as they fall out or let them land gently onto your counter or table so that they do not break.